CMSgov/bcda-static-site/src/_pages/v3/api-documentation/how-to-migrate-v3.md

 ## BCDA v3 overview

-BCDA version 3 (v3) introduces access to more timely and accurate Medicare claims data, and additional benefits to BCDA users including:
+BCDA v3 introduces access to more timely and accurate Medicare claims data, and additional benefits to BCDA users including:

-- Reduced discrepancies between partially and fully adjudicated Medicare claims data.
-This is accomplished by moving to a single source of claims data, the CMS Integrated Data Repository (IDR)
+- More consistent claims data by using a single data source of data, the CMS Integrationed Data Repository
-- Improved alignment with sources such as Claim and Claim Line Feed (CCLF) files through more standard claim and patient identifiers
+- Improved alignment with sources such as the Claim and Claim Line Feed (CCLF) files through more standard claim and patient identifiers.

 ### Changes to BCDA in v3